Orange and Learning Life Lessons

 I do my best to live a life that I can be proud of.
 Where I can get up, think about yesterday, and say to myself, “That was a good day; I have no regrets.”
 Often times, I will step back from what I am currently doing and make sure that it’s something worthwhile.
 Something that I won’t worry about later.

 That’s not to say I don’t have regrets.
 Unfortunately, it’s not always possible to avoid them.
 I regret staying up too late despite having work early in the morning.
-I regret not asking Kelsie out in middle-school when we clearly had a crush on one another.
+I regret not keeping my hobby of reading books going strong.
 I regret not visiting with my grandmother more as she lay lonely in hospice.

 I do regret, I have regretted, a lot in my life.
 I have made small mistakes that have kept me up at night, and I have made royal screw-ups that impacted the very paths I would eventually walk.